 Run Free in Jamaica

 In its 10th anniversary, the National Theatre of Scotland (NTS) presented its first festival of participatory performing arts: Home Away.
-We joined this celebration and collaborated with them and with Manifesto Jamaica, a social enterprise committed to educating, exposing and empowering youth through art and culture; in order to produce a piece of theatre.
+We joined this celebration and collaborated with them and with Manifesto Jamaica* in order to produce a piece of theatre.

-Inspired in true stories, the result was Run Free, the journey of 11 young men from the Parade Gardens community in Kingston, their lives, trials and triumphs growing up in an age of unprecedented change along with their struggle with ghetto violence, gang culture, a lack of male role models, poverty and apathy.
+Inspired in true stories, the result was Run Free, the journey of 11 young men from the Parade Gardens community in Kingston.
+It is about their lives, trials and triumphs.
+All growing up in an age of unprecedented change along with their struggle with ghetto violence, gang culture, a lack of male role models, poverty and apathy.

 Participants trained over a two year period for two presentations, one on August 6th for Jamaica’s Independence Day celebrations and one at the National Theatre of Scotland Home Away Festival with great feedback and standing ovations.